rrealmuto/OoT-Randomizer/README.md

   * New “Full” options for the “Randomize Owl Drops”, “Randomize Warp Song Destinations”, and “Randomize Overworld Spawns” settings that include more types of entrances (based on [#1179](https://github.com/TestRunnerSRL/OoT-Randomizer/pull/1179) and [#1287](https://github.com/TestRunnerSRL/OoT-Randomizer/pull/1287))
   * New hidden “Easter Egg Hunt” setting (based on [KevinPal's `triforce_easteregg` branch](https://github.com/KevinPal/OoT-Randomizer/tree/triforce_easteregg))
   * New “Shuffle Gerudo Valley River Exit” setting
+  * New “Mutually Exclusive One-Ways” setting which makes the hint area restriction apply to one-way entrances of different types
   * New “Vanilla” option for the “Shuffle Songs” setting
   * New “Shuffle Other Items” setting which can be disabled to generate vanilla seeds, only shuffle entrances, etc.
   * New “Mixed Pools Tournament” hint distribution